schapiroalexis/tarent-front/README.md

+# on the cloud the front end is available under:

 https://tarent-front.herokuapp.com/

-# the project will be available on localhost:3000
+# running local the project will be available under

+localhost:3000

 # install the project: